Installation Guide#

 Access the running container If the container starts successfully, a link to a Jupyter Notebook will be displayed in the terminal output.
 You can open this link in your web browser.

-Alternatively, if the default settings are used, you can try opening the following link directly in your browser: http://localhost:8889/TOKEN
+Alternatively, if the default settings are used, you can try opening the following link directly in your browser with the Token printed to the Terminal: http://localhost:8889/TOKEN

 Installing FAMP without Docker (Linux only)#